renderedghost/sample-data/README.md

    cd ~/Desktop
    ```

-3. Clone the repository to your desktop by running:
+3. Clone the repository to this directory:

    ```sh
    gh repo clone renderedghost/sample-data
    ```

-4. After cloning, you will have a `sample-data` folder on your desktop containing all the assets.
+4. After cloning, you will have a `sample-data` folder containing all the assets.

 ## Contributing